Mojahed91/CoherentErrors_IBM/README.md

-# CoherentErrors_IBM
+# Identifying Coherent Errors in IBM Quantum Processors

-Detecting the amount of coherent error in IBM quantum processors Quito and logos
+In this research, we introduce two types of coherent errors: controllable and uncontrollable coherent errors.
+In this repository, you will find a Jupyter notebook that demonstrates how to extract these two types of errors step by step for IBM Quito and Lagos quantum processors.

 # Characterizing Coherent Errors in IBM Quito backend and lagos backend